 If you are self-employed and work primarily in your home, you can deduct a part of your HOA fee through your home office deductions.
 The amount deducted corresponds with the size of your home office.
 For example, if you use 15% of your home as an office, you can deduct 15% of your HOA fees.

 You are also allowed to deduct part of your HOA fees from a secondary residence, including any residence you live in for part of the year, and rent out for the remainder.
 You are allowed to deduct part of your yearly fee based on how much of the year you occupy the home.
-For example, if you rent out the property six months of the year, you can deduct six months’ worth of HOA fees on your tax return.
+For example, if you rent out the property six months of the year, you can deduct six months’ worth of HOA fees from your tax return.

 Before You Buy